 Okay, you have your WordPress blog up.
 What’s next?

-Well, you can start with writing your first post, install a new WordPress theme, configure your blog settings … etc. Or, you can check out my best blogging tips (table of content) to learn how to write better blogpost, drive more traffics to your blog, build an awesome looking blog, and make some money from your blog.
+Well, you can start with writing your first post, install a new WordPress theme, configure your blog settings … etc. Or, you can check out our best blogging tips (outgoing link to my primary site – WHSR) to learn how to write better blogpost, drive more traffics to your blog, build an awesome looking blog, and make some money from your blog.

 * This is an affiliate link.
 If you order via this link I will earn a commission.
 It’s also a special promo link where you’ll get some extra discounts on iPage.